Obsidian at a Glance

 What Science Says

-From a geological perspective, Obsidian is a naturally occurring volcanic glass — an amorphous (non-crystalline) igneous rock composed primarily of silica (SiO2) with varying amounts of aluminum, sodium, potassium, and other elements.
+Obsidian is a naturally occurring volcanic glass, an amorphous igneous rock composed primarily of silica (SiO2) with varying amounts of aluminum, sodium, potassium, and other elements.

-- ◆Its conchoidal fracture produces edges that can be as thin as one molecule wide, making Obsidian flakes sharper than surgical steel scalpels.
+- ◆Its conchoidal fracture produces edges that can be as thin as one molecule wide, which is why Obsidian flakes are sharper than surgical steel scalpels.

-- ◆Some modern surgeons have experimented with Obsidian blades for certain procedures.
+- ◆Some modern surgeons have actually used Obsidian blades for certain procedures.

-- ◆Obsidian is geologically unstable and will eventually devitrify (crystallize) over millions of years, which is why ancient Obsidian is rarely found.
+- ◆Obsidian is geologically unstable and will eventually devitrify, or crystallize, over millions of years, which is why really ancient Obsidian is rare.

-- ◆The various colored varieties are caused by trace elements and microscopic inclusions.
+- ◆The various colored varieties come from trace elements and microscopic inclusions.

 Which Chakras Does Obsidian Connect To?